Data-Semi/dog-project-CNN/README.md

 This is a Convolutional Neural Networks (CNN) project in the Data-Scientist Nanodegree.
 I have learned how to build a pipeline that can be used within a web app to process real-world, user-supplied images.
 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
+I choose to use ResNet-50 for transfer learning in this project.

 The libraries I used are Numpy, Tensorflow, OpenCV, Flask, PIL.
-Please refer to the [requirement.txt](https://github.com/Data-Semi/dog-project-CNN/blob/master/dogbreed_webapp/requirements.txt) file for detail.
+Please refer to the [dogbreed_webapp/requirements.txt](https://github.com/Data-Semi/dog-project-CNN/blob/master/dogbreed_webapp/requirements.txt) file for detail.

 Files in the repository:
 I have folked from udacity/dog-project, and added below files and folder.